| | | | | |

 As the NRG level is a combination of both fuel and electrical energy, adding lots of fuel is pointless, as rules dictate you can only use a certain amount of energy.

-You can assign motor map and regen level to your wheel buttons or change them manually via the in-game MFD, but as they need to be changed frequently, map these functions to your wheel or a button box.
+You can assign motor map and regen level to wheel buttons or change them manually through the in-game MFD, but you’ll be reaching for them constantly, so map them to your wheel or a button box (our sim racing button boxes guide runs through the options).

 Managing NRG is complicated, but the key takeaway for beginners is to pit before your virtual energy level drops to 0%.
 The first time this happens you will incur a 100s stop-and-go penalty, with each further violation resulting in further 100s penalties (just like in WEC).
 The NRG level resets to 100% during a pitstop, however.